 Flor de Calabaza

-This beautiful flower can be cooked or eaten raw, made into poppers, or used as an ingredient in vegetarian pozole.
+The beautiful squash flower can be cooked or eaten raw, made into poppers, or used as an ingredient in vegetarian pozole.

-(Original version published by M. Lesh in Coffee Talk, September 1, 2019)
+(Original article published by M. Lesh in Coffee Talk, September 1, 2019)